smitwaman/Interview-Preparation/WebServers/AWS/Scenario based/VPC.md

 Scenario-based questions related to AWS custom VPC (Virtual Private Cloud):

--**Scenario**: Your company requires a custom network configuration in AWS to ensure isolation and control over resources.
+- 1. **Scenario**: Your company requires a custom network configuration in AWS to ensure isolation and control over resources.
 How would you design a custom VPC to meet these requirements?
    - **Question**: Describe your approach to designing a custom VPC in AWS to achieve isolation and control over resources while meeting the company's specific network requirements.

 To design a custom VPC in AWS that achieves isolation and control over resources while meeting the company's specific network requirements, I would follow these steps: